be-hase/kuery-client/docs/detekt.md

 ### UseStringLiteralRule

-In kuery client, string interpolation in string templates passed to `add` and `+`(unaryPlus) is customized.
-These are expanded as placeholders.
+By providing a Kotlin compiler plugin, we are customizing the behavior of string interpolation.

-However, in other places, the default string interpolation is executed.
+However, this customization is only applied to `SqlBuilder#add` and `SqlBuilder#unaryPlus(+)`.

-Therefore, if you write it incorrectly as follows, problems may arise.
+Therefore, if incorrectly written as follows, problems may arise.

 #### Noncompliant Code: